BDC Hamburger Icon

 Benefits of accepting credit cards for construction work

 The Federal Trade Commission advises Americans to pay contractors with a credit card instead of other payment forms.
-Aside from this consideration, here are additional reasons why accepting credit cards is beneficial for construction businesses:
+Aside from that consideration, here are additional reasons why accepting credit cards is beneficial for construction businesses:

 1. Customers prefer paying with plastic.
 If your construction business is old school and accepts only cash and checks, you may be unintentionally turning away business.
 Credit cards provide consumer protection, making customers feel more confident.
 Additionally, customers with rewards cards can get cash back or other perks when using their cards.
 Finally, using a credit card for construction is easier and faster than applying for a home improvement loan.
+As Day pointed out, “More people can afford to put something on a card they cannot afford to pay for in cash.”

 2. Accepting credit cards improves closing ratios.
 When you can accept deposits at the point of sale, you’ll move the sales process forward and eliminate customers who change their minds.